 Shaving Bumps After Using Epilator

-In the quest to remove body hair, people have tried razors, creams, lasers and a host of other methods designed to leave your skin smooth and hair-free.
-Removing the hair at the surface, as with a razor, can be effective, but the resorts don't last long.
-Removing the hair beneath the surface of the skin, as with an epilator, lasts longer, but can also increase your chance of developing red, itchy bumps known as razor bumps or shaving bumps.
+In the quest to remove body hair, people have tried razors, creams, lasers and a host of other methods designed to leave skin smooth and hair-free.
+Removing the hair at the surface, as with a razor, can be effective, but the results don't last long.
+Removing the hair beneath the surface of the skin, as with an epilator, lasts longer, but can also increase the chance of developing red, itchy bumps known as razor bumps or shaving bumps.

 Epilator

-The epilator uses a metal coil to grab the hair and pull it out by the roots.
-The process can be quite effective, but also painful.
-Some models of epilators apply a numbing lotion to the skin as the epilator head moves over the surface.
-This can ease the pain, or you can use a commercial numbing lotion or spray.
-For best results when using an epilator, hold the skin taut, to allow for the most contact with the hair.
-Your hair should be 1/8 in. long or longer, in order for the epilotor to have something to grab on to.
+An epilator uses a metal coil to grab the hair and pull it out by the roots.
+The process can be quite effective but also painful.
+To help ease pain, a numbing lotion or spray can be used.
+Hair should be at least 1/8 inch long in order for the epilotor to have something to grab.

 Shaving Bumps

-Shaving bumps after using an epilator may be due to irritation, or to ingrown hairs.
-Immediately after using the epilator, your skin may redden as a response to having the hair ripped out.
+Shaving bumps may be due to irritation or to ingrown hairs.
+Immediately after using an epilator, skin may redden as a response to having the hair ripped out.
 These bumps should resolve within a few hours or overnight.
-Shaving bumps that last into the next day may be a type of folliculitis that results from ingrown hairs.
-According the Go Ask Alice, the health columnist for Columbia University's Student Health Center, as hair grows it may curl back on itself and grow back into the skin.
-The skin reacts to this irritation by attacking the hairs as if they were a foreign body.
+Shaving bumps that appear the next day or later may be a type of folliculitis that results from ingrown hairs.
+As hair grows it may curl back on itself and grow back into the skin.
+The skin reacts to this irritation by attacking the hairs as if they were foreign bodies.
 In some cases, these bumps may even become infected, causing even more irritation.

 Treatment

 If you develop shaving bumps, keep the area clean to prevent infection.
-Use a mild anti-bacterial soap.
-You can also apply an over the counter corticosteroid cream to help relieve the itching and discomfort.
-You'll need to let the hair grow for several weeks.
-This allows the hairs to grow long enough to emerge from the skin on their own.
-If bumps become infected, you may need treatment with antibiotics to combat the infection.
+Use a mild antibacterial soap.
+You can also apply an over-the-counter corticosteroid cream to help relieve the itching and discomfort.
+Let the hair grow for several weeks to allow the hairs to grow long enough to emerge from the skin on their own.
+If bumps are severe, see your doctor; you may need treatment with antibiotics to combat the infection.

 Prevention/Solution